Ghini/ghini.desktop/doc/searching.rst

 search across relations, specific columns and join search using boolean operators like AND and OR.

-An example of a query would be : plant where accession.species.genus.family=Fabaceae and location.site="Block 10"
+An example of a query would be:
+   ``plant where accession.species.genus.family=Fabaceae and location.site="Block 10"``

 This query would return all the plants whose family are Fabaceae and are located in Block 10.